 (2) The terms, covenants and conditions of a tenancy or lease under this Division shall be such terms, covenants and conditions as the Authority thinks fit and shall be set out in a tenancy agreement in an approved form.

-[Section 29 amended by No. 28 of 2006 s.
+[Section 29 amended: No. 28 of 2006 s.
 332.]

 30. Determination of rent